 I find that difficult to believe.

-Or any other necessity like the local hammam (public bathhouse) or the farmacy.
-About the hamam Abder comments washing everyday is considered unhealthy.
+Or any other necessity like the local hammam (public bathhouse) or the pharmacy.
+About the hamam Abder comments washing every day is considered unhealthy.
 On might get sick…..
 The other family lives close by and holidays are unheard of (and well beyond financial reach).

 He is well aware of what goes on in the medina as he speaks to everyone daily.
 Sadly his computer broke down so he does not see the news a lot.
-He has a television but the state controlled channels adresses the viewers a bit like a schoolteacher does: it only shows politically correct news.
+He has a television but the state-controlled channels addresses the viewers a bit as a schoolteacher does: it only shows politically correct news.

 When I ask him Abder says has no regrets about his decision to return.
-This is where he belongs he now realises and he has the goal he missed in the Netherlands: he does everything for his children.
+This is where he belongs he now realizes and he has the goal he missed in the Netherlands: he does everything for his children.
 They do well on the Lycée Qualifiant located just down the road.
-His eldest son may well study medicine for example.
-But if he start to work it is also ok for him.
-There is such a ratrace going on these days as people want to progress quickly society.
+His eldest son may well study medicine or become a vet for example, though this is very difficult as admission is reserved for the privileged and the fees high.
+But if he starts to work in another job it is also ok for him.
+There is such a rat race going on these days as people want to progress quickly society.
 This is not needed for him.

 Abder’s brother of 60 died recently.
 People age quicker here than in Europe.
 While we are talking a customer Abder only met this afternoon (and did not know before) stops by to give him a photo of his brother.
 This is the way things are done here: they chatted, he told about the demise, the customer happened to know his brother from old days….
 Then the customer realized he had a photo and took the trouble to bring it.
 Abder is moved to tears as it is the only picture of his brother he has.